 Oceanport Landing views

 While we were in New Jersey, we were thrilled to catch up with a lot of friends.
-One special treat was a visit from Dave New, enroute to a gig for his band “Alternate Groove”, who were performing at The Blue Grotto at Monmouth Race Track.
+One special treat was a visit from Dave New, enroute to a gig for his band “Alternate Groove”, who were performing at The Blue Grotto at Monmouth Race Track, just down the road from the marina.
 We had a great visit, enjoyed great tunes and delicious brick oven pizza!

 Enjoying Alternate Groove’s music, and pizza at Blue Grotto